Table of Contents

 Foot pain is more common among people who wear uncomfortable shoes.
 Thus, females account for 90% of all patients who present with foot pain.
 This is because women are more likely to wear high heels, less comfortable shoes or ill-fitted shoes.

-Foot pain can be classified into acute foot pain which last less than 2 weeks and chronic foot pain which has a duration greater than 2 weeks.
+Foot pain can be classified into acute foot pain which lasts less than 2 weeks and chronic foot pain which has a duration greater than 2 weeks.
 The most common cause of ankle pain in the United States is a sprain.

 The ankle is a joint that involves the calcaneus and talus of the foot and the tibia and fibula of the leg.
-Arthritis is a term that refers to the inflammation of a joint and is characterized by the presence of warmth, erythema, pain, swelling and restriction of motion of the involved joint.
+Arthritis is a term that refers to the inflammation of a joint and is characterized by the presence of warmth, erythema, pain, swelling, and restriction of motion of the involved joint.
 A callus is a hard-thickened area of skin that occurs in zones of the foot that are prone to pressure or friction injury such as the heel.

 The forefoot is the distal part of the foot and includes the toes and the distal part of the metatarsals.
 The hindfoot is a term that is used to refer to the heel.
-The lateral malleolus is an anatomical point of reference which reflects a joint that is found on the lateral aspect of the connection between the fibula and talus.
+The lateral malleolus is an anatomical point of reference that reflects a joint that is found on the lateral aspect of the connection between the fibula and talus.
 The medial aspect of the tibia and talus joint creates what is known as the medial malleolus.

 The outward rotation of the ankle is known as eversion.
 An everted ankle will present with a medially directed plantar surface of the foot.
 Inversion is the inward rotation of the ankle.
 Inversion presents with a laterally directed plantar surface of the foot.